Moon: Natural history

-Lunar geologic timescale

 Formation

 Isotope dating of lunar samples suggests the Moon formed around 50 million years after the origin of the Solar System.
 Historically, several formation mechanisms have been proposed, but none satisfactorily explains the features of the Earth–Moon system.
 A fission of the Moon from Earth's crust through centrifugal force would require too great an initial rotation rate of Earth.
 Gravitational capture of a pre-formed Moon depends on an unfeasibly extended atmosphere of Earth to dissipate the energy of the passing Moon.
 A co-formation of Earth and the Moon together in the primordial accretion disk does not explain the depletion of metals in the Moon.
 None of these hypotheses can account for the high angular momentum of the Earth–Moon system.

 The prevailing theory is that the Earth–Moon system formed after a giant impact of a Mars-sized body (named Theia) with the proto-Earth.
-The impact blasted material into orbit about the Earth and the material accreted and formed the Moon just beyond the Earth's Roche limit of ~2.56 Earth radius.
+The oblique impact blasted material into orbit about the Earth and the material accreted and formed the Moon just beyond the Earth's Roche limit of ~2.56 Earth radius.

 Giant impacts are thought to have been common in the early Solar System.
 Computer simulations of giant impacts have produced results that are consistent with the mass of the lunar core and the angular momentum of the Earth–Moon system.
 These simulations show that most of the Moon derived from the impactor, rather than the proto-Earth.
-However, more recent simulations suggest a larger fraction of the Moon derived from the proto-Earth.
+However, models from 2007 and later suggest a larger fraction of the Moon derived from the proto-Earth.
 Other bodies of the inner Solar System such as Mars and Vesta have, according to meteorites from them, very different oxygen and tungsten isotopic compositions compared to Earth.
 However, Earth and the Moon have nearly identical isotopic compositions.
-The isotopic equalization of the Earth-Moon system might be explained by the post-impact mixing of the vaporized material that formed the two, although this is debated.
+The isotopic equalization of the Earth–Moon system might be explained by the post-impact mixing of the vaporized material that formed the two, although this is debated.